k-kyler/react-shopping-cart/README.md

 # Shoppiness

-A simple E-Commerce site where you can quickly search for your favourite products, simply add them to your cart and start your payment process.
+An E-Commerce site where you can quickly search for your favourite products, simply add them to your cart and start your payment process.
 I have made this project while learning how to build an E-commerce website and how is it workflow, also this project is just a simple build but I have primarily focus on the main functionalities like showing products list, pagination, searching product, adding products to cart, managing cart and payment process.

 ## Available Scripts